-13. Investigations/White Collar
+14. Investigations/White Collar

-13.1 Focus of Investigations
+14.1 Focus of Investigations

 In the UK context, regulators are likely to focus corporate investigations on offences contrary to the Bribery Act 2010.
-In particular, companies should be aware that they may be liable to prosecution for offences contrary to section 7 of the Bribery Act 2010 if they do not have adequate procedures in place to prevent bribery by their direct employees, employees of subsidiary companies and agents acting on their behalf.
-Where healthcare professionals and organisational managers are public officials, there may be scope for investigating offences of conspiracy to commit misconduct in public office if the public official has acted in a manner that breaches the public's trust in their role - for example, if a public official received money from a pharmaceutical company for authorising the use of a particular product over a competitor's product.
+In particular, companies should be aware that they may be liable to prosecution for offences contrary to Section 7 of the Bribery Act 2010 if they do not have in place adequate procedures to prevent bribery by their direct employees, employees of subsidiary companies and agents acting on their behalf.
+Where healthcare professionals and organisational managers are public officials there may be scope for investigating offences of conspiracy to commit misconduct in public office where the public official has acted in a manner which breaches the public's trust in their role - for example, if a public official received money from a pharmaceutical company for authorising the use of a particular product over a competitor's product.
 Investigators in the UK are likely to concern themselves with attributing blame for this sort of behaviour at a corporate level.

-Current investigations concern the manner in which companies interact with healthcare professionals and others with responsibility for authorising the use of one particular product over competitors' products, in particular price fixing and the offer and securing of supply contracts by the provision of improper incentives.
+Current investigations of which we are aware concern the manner in which companies interact with healthcare professionals and others with responsibility for authorising the use of one particular product over competitors' products, particularly price-fixing and the offer and securing of supply contracts by the provision of improper incentives.

-13.2 Important 'Do's' and 'Don'ts'
+14.2 Important Do's and Don'ts

-An investigation into a pharmaceutical company is most likely to be conducted by the SFO and focus on issues such as fraud, bribery and corruption.
-Under the leadership of David Green QC, the SFO has adopted a more aggressive and proactive stance in relation to enforcement than under previous Directors.
+An investigation into a pharmaceutical company is most likely to be conducted by the SFO, and focus on issues such as fraud, bribery and corruption.
+In recent years, the SFO has adopted a more aggressive and proactive stance in relation to an enforcement.

 Whether a company is notified of an investigation or reports issues of concern, it is vitally important for any subject of an SFO investigation to gauge the dialogue with the SFO appropriately.
 The prosecutors will be looking for a great deal of co-operation and full and frank disclosure from companies under investigation, much as the prosecuting bodies in the USA do.
 The key from a defence perspective is to ensure that every decision made, and every response given, is reasoned and reasonable.
 These types of investigations are incredibly complex and will almost certainly last for multiple years.
-In addition, there will more than likely be a long list of complex legal issues that will need to be considered at every step of the way, such as the prosecutors requesting sight of confidential or legally privileged information.
-The issue of privilege has become significantly more complex in the last 12 months, as described below.
+In addition, there will more than likely be a long list of complex legal issues, such as the prosecutors requesting sight of confidential or legally privileged information, that will need to be considered every step of the way.

 Accordingly, it is of paramount importance to ensure that the prosecutors know from the outset where the line of cooperation is drawn.
 If this relationship is poorly managed, or if communications break down, this will more than likely prevent a suspect company from achieving a favourable disposal.
 However, a well-managed dialogue and relationship will set the foundations for proper consideration of representations on disposal.
-It will always be at the prosecuting body's discretion to prosecute or not, but with the introduction of Deferred Prosecution Agreements ("DPAs") it is now possible for a company that complies with an SFO investigation appropriately to perhaps avoid prosecution and instead fix the wrongdoing, and ensure it does not happen again.
-To date, DPAs have been agreed in SFO investigations into Standard Bank, "XYZ" (an as-yet unnamed SME based in England), Rolls-Royce and Tesco.
+It will always be at the prosecuting body's discretion to prosecute or not, but with the introduction of Deferred Prosecution Agreements (DPAs) it is now possible for a company which complies with an SFO investigation appropriately perhaps to avoid prosecution and instead fix the wrongdoing, and ensure it does not happen again.
+To date, DPAs have been agreed in SFO investigations into Standard Bank, 'XYZ' (an as-yet unnamed SME based in England), Rolls-Royce, and Tesco.

-Moreover, organisations providing goods or services to the NHS should consider implementing and maintaining appropriate anti-fraud and security management arrangements in order to avoid falling foul of not only the SFO, but also the Crown Prosecution Service and the NHS's own anti-fraud, bribery and corruption agency, NHS Protect.
+Moreover, organisations providing goods or services to the NHS should consider implementing and maintaining appropriate anti-fraud and security management arrangements to avoid falling foul of not only the SFO, but the Crown Prosecution Service, and the NHS' own anti-fraud, bribery and corruption agency, NHS Protect.

-13.3 Recent Landmark Cases
+14.3 Recent Landmark Cases